osirislab/ctf101/ctf101/challenges/2013/Pwn/SCP-hack.md

 # SCP Hack

-The [SCP organization](http://128.238.66.211:45000) wants you to join, accept and see if you can take advantage of their interns sloppy coding and outdated browser.
+The SCP organization you to join, accept and see if you can take advantage of their interns sloppy coding and outdated browser.

 ## Topics Covered

 ## Synopsis